 |The 17' step up into the bathroom can be daunting for some.|

-Unlike the booth dinettes found in most truck campers, the Wolf Creek 850 dinette is very long, 78 inches to be exact, and can easily accommodate a grown adult when used for sleeping.
+Unlike the booth dinettes found in most truck campers, the Wolf Creek 850 dinette is very long, 78 inches to be exact.
 I'm almost 6 feet tall and there's plenty of room for me without having to get into the fetal position.
 This is almost unheard of nowadays with most RVs, especially in truck campers.
 The dinette is a shallow U-shape and can seat four adults very comfortably when used for meals or socializing.
 The sliding dinette table can be moved in or out and really helps when getting in or out of the dinette.

 |The large dinette can easily accommodate four adults.|

 The standard features really set the Wolf Creek 850 apart from truck campers made by other manufacturers.
 These include a battery cutoff switch, metal door latches, porcelain lined water heater tank, full-length gutters with extra long downspouts, as well as a marine grade 25 ft, 30 amp power cord.
 Additional standard items include two extra thick front rubber bumpers, a fresh water winterizing system, a high-quality detachable slinky water hose and nozzle for the outside shower, and two swivel mounted reading lights in the bedroom.
 And while Northwood advertises that the Wolf Creek 850 features seven 110 volt outlets, there are actually eight outlets in my Wolf Creek 850N (seven indoors and one outdoor).

 |The Battery kill switch pictured here is standard.|